Keith Jarrett – Tokyo Solo 2002 Encores (with sheet Music in our Library)

 But what is most immediately striking is the quality of the sound.
 Being able to take advantage of DVD’s higher resolution, as sonically excellent as Jarrett’s CD releases have been, here his piano is so rich, so present, so immediate that you truly feel as though you’re in the concert hall with the rest of the audience.

 The video is also outstanding.
-From distance shots of Jarrett to full-on closeups of both his face and his hands, director Kanama Kawachi captures the performance in ways that exceed what would be possible being a member of the audience.
+From distance shots of Jarrett to full-on closeups of both his face and his hands, director Kanama Kawachi captures the performance in ways that exceed what would be possible of being a member of the audience.

 Kawachi, in fact, leaves no detail unexamined, whether it be Jarrett’s pedal work or the clear way in which, while he many not be thinking in a normal way while improvising, decisions are being made moment-to-moment.